 4x M3x20 bolts for the wheels

-And here is an circuit overview how the electronic components are connected:
+And here is a circuit overview of how the electronic components are connected

-Arduino nano uses an Mini-B USB connector, so You will also need one of these.
-Some mobile phones used them back in the days, but they never got very popular.
-If You don't have one from your old smart phone, check if You can get one packed together with the Arduino Nano module.
+Arduino nano uses a Mini-B USB connector, so You will also need one of these.
+Some mobile phones used them back in the day, but they never got very popular.
+If You don’t have one from your old smartphone, check if You can get one packed together with the Arduino Nano module.

-In the next blog posts (and videos) I will explain step by step in details how I build the car.
-I will try to make it as simple as possible, so everyone of You can build one.
+In the next blog posts (and videos) I will explain step by step in detail how I build the car.
+I will try to make it as simple as possible, so every one of You can build one.
 I will also explain the logic after every step, so this is also a great project for beginners that want to learn some electronics and applied programming.

 There will be also a separate blog post (and video) for the people that just want to build the car as fast as possible and don’t need (or want) extra explanations about how it really works.

 Next: BlueCArd part 2 – What is a breadboard and how to use it

 Leave a Reply